-Olivenhain Dam loop trail moderately hiked reservoir in the Elfin Forest Recreational Reserve.
-The Olivenhain Dam loop trail is great for hiking, wildflower viewing, picnics, and has great views of the Pacific Ocean, Lake Hodges, local San Diego Mountains, and the Escondido Creek.
+Olivenhain Dam loop trail is a moderately hiked reservoir in the Elfin Forest Recreational Reserve.
+The reserve is located in Escondido, California and offers wildflower viewing, picnics, and great views of the Pacific Ocean, Lake Hodges, local San Diego Mountains, and the Escondido Creek.

 Olivenhain Dam Loop via Way Up Trail In Elfin Forest

 Olivenhain Dam is located in the Elfin Forest Recreational Reserve in Escondido California in San Diego County.
 The dam forms a reservoir which holds over seven billion gallons of usable water for the San Diego area.
 Elfin Forest Reserve lies inside the Escondido Watershed.
-The Escondido Creek flows year round from Lake Wohlford through the reserve all the way to the San Elijo lagoon.
+The Escondido Creek flows year round from Lake Wohlford through the reserve all the way to the San Elijo lagoon in Encinitas.

 The Elfin Forest Reserve has about eleven miles of hiking trails available for public use.
-The small of the trails are about half a mile but there are many off shoots of the main trails and you can extend the trails to several miles by connecting them together.
+The smaller of the trails are about half a mile but there are many off shoots of the main trails.
+With these smaller offshoots you can extend the trails to several miles by connecting them together.
 For the purpose of this hike, I’ll be talking about the Olivenhain Dam Loop trail.
 The trail begins on the Way Up Trail at the parking lot.
 The Way Up Trail terminates at the top and to the right you can take the Ridgeline Maintenance Road to the Ray Brooks Olivenhain Dam overlook.
 You can then loop back and take the Ridgeline Maintenance Road back to the Way Up Trail around the dam to the Lake Hodges Overlook.

 The Olivenhain Dam loop trail is great for bird watching, wildflower viewing, picnics, and offers views of the coast and local San Diego Mountains.
-There are multiple shaded benches that can be used for picnics.
-Snakes are common in this reserve and poison oak can be found along the canyon where the Escondido Creek runs.
+There are multiple shaded benches that can be used for picnics near the top of the Way Up Trail or at the Olivenhain Dam Overlook.
+Rattlesnakes are common in this reserve and poison oak can be found along the canyon where the Escondido Creek runs.

 Do you have any updates to the hiking trail or want to share your hike/pictures?
 Please leave a comment below.